Automatic Failover and Failback with Jedis

 - Supported retry and circuit breaker settings

-- Failback and the cluster selection API
+- Failback and the database selection API

 We recommend that you read this guide carefully and understand the configuration settings before enabling Jedis failover in production.